PHOTO LICENSING

 Our Photo Licensing Reel aims to both celebrate and properly contextualize the under-seen oeuvres of these two overlooked 20th-century photographers.
 As fate would have it, Borea’s and Bell’s names were listed next to each other in a 1955 issue of Popular Photography magazine.
 Decades later, their archives have found their way to GME.
 The formidable bodies of work of both artists complement one another, together serving to illustrate a significant cultural and artistic period in American life.

 Over a 40-year career of active photography, Raimondo Borea amassed an impressive body of work that permeated all areas of fine art photography, television, music, book publishing, and advertising.
 As a freelance photographer, Borea had extensive behind-the-scenes access to The Today Show, The Tonight Show, and Firing Line from the 1950s through the 1970s.
-During this period, he photographed such notable hosts as Johnny Carson, Jack Parr, Dave Garroway, Barbara Walters, Tom Brokaw, Jane Pauley, and William F. Buckley.
-He also documented the appearances of such celebrity guests as Bette Davis, Ella Fitzgerald, Tony Bennett, Sean Connery, Sophia Loren, Farrah Fawcett, and Twiggy.
+During this period, he photographed such notable hosts as Johnny Carson, Jack Parr, Dave Garroway, Barbara Walters, Tom Brokaw, Jane Pauley, and William F. Buckley, Jr. He also documented the appearances of many celebrity guests, including Bette Davis, Ella Fitzgerald, Tony Bennett, Sean Connery, Sophia Loren, Farrah Fawcett, and Twiggy.

 GME has licensed a number of Borea's images, including a photograph of Shari Lewis and Lambchop on The Tonight Show for the 2023 documentary Shari and Lamb Chop (Official Selection, DOC NYC) and a portrait of Dave Garroway for the cover of Jodie Peeler's 2023 book Peace: The Wide, Wide World of Dave Garroway.
 Borea's photograph of the acting class taught by John Houseman at the Juilliard School, featuring student Kevin Kline, was used as the frontespiece of the book Acting in the Academy: The History of Professional Actor Training in US Higher Education (2016), authored by Peter Zazzali.